operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 ### Install Grafana Operator and create Grafana Instance and Grafana NodePort Service

-Step 7 : If you already install with Grafana Operator and created Grafana Instance and Service you can skip this steps, else refer the Grafana Create Instance and Service tutorial tile in this tutorial.
+Step 7 : If you have already installed with Grafana Operator and created Grafana Instance and Service, you can skip this Step 7, else refer the "Grafana Instance Creation" tutorial.